ButterflyRSI/Butterfl-RSI/README.md

 ButterflyRSI emerged from fundamental questions about feedback, computation, and consciousness.

-The original whitepaper "The Deeper You Go, The More It Thinks Like You" explored how feedback loops manifest across computational layers, from Python to quantum circuits, mirroring biological cognition.
+My original whitepaper "The Deeper You Go, The More It Thinks Like You" explored how feedback loops manifest across computational layers, from Python to quantum circuits, mirroring biological cognition.

 Key insight: Self-regulation through feedback is universal.
 From cells maintaining homeostasis to neurons processing information, feedback enables adaptation and learning.